JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/03-Defining-Functions/ReadMe.md

     - types in the instance context unify with their corresponding class
         - `instance a :: OtherConstraint a`
         - `instance i :: (OtherConstraint a) => FastClass a`
+    - the type of terms in the type class unify only with their corresponding term type in the instance:
+        - The type class' Kind terms are made to unify only with other Kind terms, not Type terms, in the instance
+        - The type class' Type terms are made to unify only with other Type terms, not Kind terms, in the instance.
-    - a type variable is only assigned once and is not assigned to two different concrete types during the unification process
+    - a term variable is only assigned once and is not assigned to two different concrete term during the unification process

 A type-level function can only "compute" a type-level expression when the types unify.
 This will fail in a few situations (this list may not be exhaustive):
-- infinite unification: to unify some type, `a`, one must unify some type, `b`, which can only be unified if `a` is unified.
+- infinite unification: to unify some term, `a`, one must unify some term, `b`, which can only be unified if `a` is unified.
 After making X many recursive steps, the type inferencer will eventually give up and throw an error.
 This is a hard-coded number in the Purescript compiler.
-- situations where the type inferencer cannot infer the correct type
+- situations where the type inferencer cannot infer the correct type/kind
 - situations where one needs to do "backtracking".
     - Normally, the compiler will commit to the instance head before it ever considers the instance context.
+Once it can figure out the instance head, it will then check whether the head adheres to the instance context.
 If the compiler cannot figure things out using the head alone, it will fail.
 If the compiler supported "backtracking," it would also consider the instance context, which would prevent failure in some cases.
     - "Backtracking" could be implemented in the compiler by using instance guards, but this has not yet been done.
-See [the related Purescript issue](https://github.com/purescript/purescript/issues/3120) for the current progress on this as well as an example of the code that "backtracking" would enable.
+For the current progress on this issue, as well as an example of what "backtrackign" code looks like, see [the related Purescript issue](https://github.com/purescript/purescript/issues/3120).

 ## Functional Dependencies Reexamined